-In this tutorial, you will learn about the Support Vector Machine (SVM) model.
+In this tutorial, you will learn about Support Vector Machine (SVM) using Cloudera Machine Learning (CML); an expience you get in Cloudera Data Platform (CDP).
 An SVM is a supervised algorithm that can classify different classes by finding a separator.
 It is a very useful algorithm when the data is not separable linearly.
 It can be used in a variety of applications, including intrusion detection, classification of emails, news articles, digit recognition, tumor identification, and so on.
 In this tutorial you will learn how to build an SVM model, how you can apply an SVM model, and about the underlying components of an SVM model.
 You will also get a chance to visualize and evaluate the results of an SVM model by using Python’s scikit-learn library.
 Finally, you will learn the basics of hyperparameter tuning while building an SVM model.

 To better understand this tutorial, you should have a basic knowledge of statistics and linear algebra.

-You should have a Python 3 session set up in CDSW before you start implementing the code.
+You should have a Python 3 session set up in CML before you start implementing the code.

 Build SVM Model